telness/code-test/README.md

 ## Phone number search

+## Overview

-Your task is to create a web page, similar to one that already exists on Telness, where users can list and search for phone numbers.
+This test assesses your ability to develop a full-stack web application.
+Your task is to create a web page, similar to a feature on Telness, focused on listing and searching for phone numbers.
+This challenge involves both frontend and backend development, including database interactions.

-## Description
+## Task Description

+### Frontend

-Your web page should:
+Develop a web page that enables users to:

-* allow filtering by `msisdn` to find phone numbers by searching for
-    * a specific prefix,
-    * a specific suffix,
-    * or a substring of the number;
+- **Search for Phone Numbers:** Implement filtering to allow searches for phone numbers using a specific prefix, suffix, or any substring.
-* as well as support writing the number both as `msisdn` (+46712) or as a mobile number (0712);
+- **Support Multiple Formats:** Recognize phone numbers entered both as MSISDN (e.g., +46712) and as a regular mobile number (e.g., 0712).
-* filter the phone numbers by `grade`, `type` or if it is reserved or not;
+- **Filter by Attributes:** Provide filtering options for phone numbers by grade, type (CELL or FIXED), and reservation status.
-* show all information about each field in the table.
+- **Display Information:** Present all relevant information for each phone number in a table.

+### Backend

+- **API Development:** Create a backend service that provides phone number data through a REST or GraphQL API.
+While Golang is the preferred language for this backend service, you may opt for another language if you are not comfortable with Golang.
+- **Database Interaction:** The backend should query phone number data from a database.
+Design and implement the database schema based on the provided `numbers.csv` file structure.

-### Data
+## Data

-In the repo there is a file called `numbers.csv`, that contains a list of the numbes to show on the web page.

-Each number has the following fields:

-* `msisdn` is the formatted number (see [MSISDN](https://en.wikipedia.org/wiki/MSISDN) for more information about the formatting);
-* `grade` is a number signifying the how valuable the number is (the higher the number, the more costly it is);
-* `type` is either `CELL` for mobile numbers or `FIXED` for landline numbers;
-* `reserved_at` is either empty if the number isn't reserved or a timestamp when the number was reserved;
-* `expires_at` is either empty if the number isn't reserved or reserved indefinitely, otherwise it is the timestamp when the reservation expires.
+The `numbers.csv` file in the repository contains the data for this project, with fields including `msisdn`, `grade`, `type`, `reserved_at`, and `expires_at`.

-## Submission
+## Submission Guidelines

-You should submit your code by using [`git bundle`](https://git-scm.com/docs/git-bundle.html) and sending the bundled file via mail.
+- **Code Submission:** Use `git bundle` to submit your code and send the bundled file via email.

-_* Your work will not be used in the Telness product or in any part of such product, the only purpose is to test your technical skills._

-## Requirements

-* Your submission should include a `README.md` file documenting how to install and start the project;
+- **README.md:** Your submission must include a README.md documenting:
-* You won't have the time to make everything perfect, just document what is lacking and how you would improve it;
-* Do not make the task harder than it is, you should spend between 4-8 hours but no more than 8 hours;
+    - Installation and startup instructions for the project.
+    - Any areas of the project that are incomplete or could be improved, with proposed plans for enhancement.
+- **Time Management:** Aim to spend between 4 to 8 hours on this task, not exceeding the maximum time limit.
-* You are free to use any technology and framework of your choice;
+- **Technology Freedom:** You are free to choose any technology and framework for both the frontend and backend parts of the project.

+## Additional Information

+- The purpose of this test is to assess your technical skills comprehensively, including your ability to integrate frontend and backend technologies as well as perform database interactions.
+The work you submit will not be used in any Telness products.
+- Emphasize functionality, clarity, and user experience in your web page design, while also ensuring the backend is efficiently implemented and securely interacts with the database.